By Barbara Unger, Unger Consulting Inc.

 - Degradation processes of starting materials, intermediates, and drug substances, including those induced by inherent reactivity in combination with carryover of sodium nitrite (NaNO2), or other nitrosating agents.
 This could potentially occur also during finished product formulation or storage.

 - Use of certain packaging materials.
 Nitrosamine contamination has been observed by one MAH in a finished product stored in blister.
 The MAH has hypothesized that the lidding foil containing nitrocellulose printing primer may react with amines in printing ink to generate nitrosamines, which would be transferred to the product under certain packaging process conditions.”
+The updated information from Dec.
+20, 2019 adds that the specific processes in question can include heat-sealing blistering processes via vaporization and condensation onto the drug product.

 Every MAH and manufacturer of chemically synthesized APIs and resulting drug products should carefully read the new EMA expectations on potential nitrosamine contamination.
 Those that manufacture the APIs and finished dosage forms that are already identified with nitrosamine contamination are aware of the agencies’ concerns and have likely already started risk assessments.
 The deadline for completion of the risk assessments is six months from the publication date of Sept.
 19, 20199.
 Effectively performing gap assessments and potentially making changes in the manufacturing and control processes should be accomplished within three years.
 The sooner that firms begin the process, the more likely they are to meet the stated deadlines.